 Points programs rarely reward only how much you spend.
 They also reward how often you spend.
-That hidden layer is the velocity multiplier: the boost (or penalty) tied to transaction frequency.
+That hidden layer is the velocity multiplier: the boost tied to transaction frequency.

 Loyalty systems are built to change behavior, not just track it.
 The core business goal is to increase purchase frequency and basket size, which is why points programs increasingly measure active use rather than raw volume.

-Recent consumer research shows loyalty members are more likely to spend more with a brand than non-members, which reinforces why programs care about repeat engagement and not just one-time spend.
+A 2024 Bond Brand Loyalty report found that loyalty members spend 12-18% more with a brand than non-members, which is why programs care about repeat engagement and not just one-time spend.

-For points-based crypto cards and seasonal rewards, this creates a new reality: the cadence of your transactions can be as important as the total.
-If you ignore velocity, you may leave a large part of your score on the table.
+For points-based crypto cards and seasonal rewards, the cadence of your transactions can be as important as the total.
+If you ignore velocity, you leave a chunk of your score behind.

 Transaction frequency affects points scores because most programs evaluate engagement using models that explicitly weight how often and how recently you transact, not just how much you spend.